A-Stecka/quarantine-hotel-2022/README.md

 # Hotel Quarantine Guest Door Opening System Using RFID Technology
-A project for a quarantine hotel application created as part of the Basics of the Internet of Things course -
+A project for a quarantine hotel application created as part of the Basics of the Internet of Things course during my engineering degree
+-

 Native mobile application for Android.